Eitan-Kaszovitz/Eitan-Kaszovitz-Public/DataStructures/project/stage5/README.txt

 3) When a doc is on disc and it’s deleted, undoing that delete will put it back on disc.
 Similarly, if a doc on disc is “ejected” because of a put with the same URI, then undoing that put will return the “ejected” doc to disc.

 4) If there’s an issue with deserializing - see comments in DocDeserializer.java

+5) Anytime btree.get(uri) is called from DSI, a json file is returned from disc to memory.